RMSP 30-Year Anniversary Celebration

 Map to the Continuing Education Conference Center

-The event ends at 4 p.m. on Sunday, May 26, with an all-group gathering for ice cream at the UM Oval!
+The event ends at 4 p.m. on Sunday, May 26, with an all-group gathering for door prizes and ice cream at the UM Oval!

 Missoula has numerous hotels from which to choose with varying accommodations at different price ranges and locations.
 The hotels listed below extend a special discounted rate to Rocky Mountain School of Photography students.